PyRepair/maniple/training-data/summarize-experiment-v2/pandas/48/test_info_response_1.md

-From the error message provided from the failing test code, the TypeError is raised in the `safe_cast` method. `safe_cast` is expected to safely cast a values array to a specified data type by using the `values.astype()` method, and the error message indicates that the array cannot be cast from `dtype('float64')` to `dtype('int64')` according to the rule 'safe'.

-To resolve the issue, the input data needs to be inspected.
-Additionally, the safe casting function should be analyzed to identify why it's returning the error.
-This may involve reassessing the logic for casting the values from float to int and potentially modifying the `safe_cast` method and the input data to handle the conversion correctly.
+The method `safe_cast` is trying to cast the values to the dtype, and it is having an error due to incompatible data type.

+The direct cause of the exception is a TypeError: "Cannot cast array from dtype('float64') to dtype('int64') according to the rule 'safe'".

+The issue is directly caused by the failing test case initial data with key `values`.
+The source of this is from the `values` parameter passed to the test function.

+The most relevant stack frame messages for finding the fault location come from the `safe_cast` method and from the test function `test_apply_to_nullable_integer_returns_float` where the error originated.